Sierra reviews: What you need to know before trying it

 They also have guardrails to keep the AI from going off-topic and let you monitor conversations in real time to see what your agents are up to.
 These are table stakes for any company, especially if you’re in a regulated field.

-Real user Sierra reviews: pros and cons
+Real user Sierra reviews: Pros and cons

 To get past the marketing materials, we dug into verified user reviews on sites like G2.
 Here’s a summary of what people are saying about their experience with Sierra.

-What users like about Sierra AI (Pros from Sierra reviews)
+What users like about Sierra AI

 Based on what users are saying, here are a few things Sierra does well: